Book banning in the United States (2021–present)

-Background and scope
+Scope

 In fall 2021, the American Library Association (ALA) received 330 reports of book challenges, a rate which it called "unprecedented", but also an undercount because the ALA estimates 82–97% of challenges are not reported.
-Only 1% of the challenges were initiated by students, and most were by parents or library patrons.
 The New York Times reported in January 2022 that "parents, activists, school board officials and lawmakers around the country are challenging books at a pace not seen in decades".
 In April 2022, nonprofit organization PEN America found that 1,586 book bans targeting 1,145 unique books had occurred in the past nine months.
 Also in April, the ALA published its annual report on book censorship, finding that there were 729 attempts to remove school, university and library materials in 2021, resulting in 1,597 book challenges or removals.
 This is the highest number of removals and challenges of books that the ALA has recorded in a single year since the organization began tracking book censorship more than 20 years ago.
 In the first eight months of 2022, the ALA received 681 reports of book challenges targeting 1,651 unique books.
 Most of the books have to do with race, sex, sexual orientation, and gender.

+The ALA's Office for Intellectual Freedom released preliminary data for 2024, stating, "Between January 1 and August 31, 2024, ALA’s Office for Intellectual Freedom tracked 414 attempts to censor library materials and services.
+In those cases, 1,128 unique titles were challenged.
+In the same reporting period of 2023, ALA tracked 695 attempts with 1,915 unique titles challenged.
+Though the number of reports to date has declined in 2024, the number of documented attempts to censor books continues to far exceed the numbers prior to 2020."
+The ALA also stated that there was a decrease in documented censorship from 2023 that could be contributed to underreporting, censorship by exclusion, and Legislation restrictions.